rfjakob/ntpstrip/README.md

-# ntpstrip: display ntp time on a led strip
+# ntpstrip: display internet time and sun hours on a led strip

 Inspired by [hometime](https://github.com/veebch/hometime),
 and using the